An LA Crime Story

 By | Serial | No Comments

-Fifteen minutes later, Rhea drove up to Tommy’s.
-It was after three.
-Only a few of the late night boys were still out, hanging around on the corner.
+Fifteen minutes later, closing in on four am, Rhea hit Tommy’s.
+There were still a scant few of the late night boys hanging around.
 They were the not-so-beautiful.
-Thank God for that.
-She was determined to resist the urge and these were easier to ignore than the finer ones who got swooped up before eleven.
+Thank god for that.
+She was determined to resist the urge and these were easier to ignore than the finer ones who got swooped up before midnight or one.

 She pulled into the drive-through lane, behind a car full of Stoners.